burger

 In case of a problem

-• Learn about the solutions provided in this other guide regarding email in general.
+• Refer to the solutions provided in this other guide regarding email in general.

 • This other guide is more specifically about Outlook.